1ZeroStorm/Machine_Learning_Projects/SATRIA2025 - Logistic & Linear Regression/Problem1 (LinearRegression)/README.md

-# Linear Logistic Implementation (Smart AI & Tech Competition for a Rising Indonesia 2025 - Gold award)
+# Linear Regression Implementation (Smart AI & Tech Competition for a Rising Indonesia 2025 - Gold award)
 a linear regression model to estimate the likelihood of a student passing the admission selection for XYZ University.
 The goal is to use the information provided in the dataset to make accurate predictions about a student's chances based on their academic background and demographic factors.

 ## Features